davidmeredith/devsGuidebook/devGuidebook.md

 [top](#Table-Of-Contents)

 We recommend weekly or fortnightly iterations involving customer playbacks and demos.
 Anything longer than 2 weeks can require significant course correct if/when you go in the wrong direction - agile aims to catch problems early and to course correct.
-According to Uncle Bob Martin, the emergence of agile was to “find out how screwed we were as early as possible, it wasn’t just about writing software quickly”.
+According to Uncle Bob Martin, the emergence of agile was to “find out how screwed we were as early as possible, it was not just about writing software quickly”.

 [top](#Table-Of-Contents)

 ### Design Thinking Workshops and Scoping Document

 Design Thinking puts you in the shoes of the customer so that you can understand their pain points.
 This helps design solutions that really address customer needs.
 Hartree have a set of recipes for activities that you can use to conduct [DT workshops](https://stfc365.sharepoint.com/:f:/r/sites/TheHartreeCentreCommunityChannel/Shared%20Documents/Hartree%20Communications/Business%20Development/Design%20Thinking%20Workshops?csf=1&web=1&e=cpdeqS).
 The activities don’t have to be applied religiously and you can adapt as needed.
-The activities include As Is Scenario Journey Map, Empathy Maps, User Persona and Problem Statements, User Stories, Ideation, Prioritisation, Ideal To-Be Scenario Journey Map, Outcome Statements, Cupcake Roadmaps.
+The activities include As Is Scenario Journey Map, Empathy Maps, User Persona and Problem Statements, User Stories, Ideation, Prioritisation, Ideal To-Be Scenario Journey Map, Outcome Statements, Cupcake road maps.

 Hartree also has a [scoping doc](https://stfc365.sharepoint.com/:f:/r/sites/TheHartreeCentreCommunityChannel/Shared%20Documents/Hartree%20Communications/Business%20Development/Design%20Thinking%20Workshops?csf=1&web=1&e=cpdeqS) that you can send the customer ahead of time to help focus minds.